Outreach and Health Promotion Campaigns

 New York State-specific resources are provided to encourage users to reach out to locally available public health programs such as STD and HIV testing, pregnancy prevention, rape crisis programs and other resources that adolescents may need.

 In April 2011, the Take Control! campaign was expanded to include a Facebook page, www.facebook.com/takecontrol.
 This page provides an easy-to-use forum for users to learn sexual health information as well as discuss and share their opinions on a variety of age-appropriate topics.
-It includes a shareable gift application, a frequently asked questions page and additional resources.
-The ongoing campaign uses a range of advertising and media placements (as funding becomes available), providing youth-centered information in a variety of formats.
+The ongoing campaign uses visual elements, including a series of infographics, to promote and emphasize key messages and behaviors.
+As resources allow, a variety of traditional and web/mobile media are used to reach the target audience, providing youth-centered information in a variety of formats.

 Public Health Educator